oqtopus-team/oqtopus-cloud/docs/en/architecture/sequence_diagram.md

     Cloud-->>User: HTTP 200 OK { "taskId": <task ID-1>, "status": "CANCELLED", "reason": ... }
 ```

-Provider periodically repeats the process of fetching cancel requests (i.e., tasks in CANCELLING status), cancelling task executions, and sending the cancellation results.
+Provider periodically repeats the process of fetching cancel requests (i.e., tasks in cancelling status), cancelling task executions, and sending the cancellation results.
 The above diagram shows one iteration of the repeated process.

 ### Data in the DB at Each Time Point